-Standard Pathway For Australia
+Standard Pathway Assessment for Registration in Australia

 This pathway is open to candidates from any country (including the UK) who hold an osteopathic qualification that has been bench-marked as academically equivalent to an Australian or New Zealand Bachelor degree.
 If your first language is not English or your course of study was not delivered in English you will need to provide evidence of having completed a test of English language proficiency.
 More information about English language skills standards and requirements can be found on the Australian Health Practitioner Regulation Agency (AHPRA) website.